 Sunday Ridership

 Similar to weekdays and Saturdays, average Sunday ridership recovered steadily through mid-2022, with an early peak in recovery in July 2020.
-A holiday season dip was seen at the end of each year.
+A holiday season dip was seen at the end of each year as depicted in Chart 8.